Garfield Jones Leaves CISA, Joins QuSecure

 Before joining CISA, he was a systems engineer for agencies including the Office of Naval Intelligence, the National Geospatial Intelligence Agency, and the Naval Criminal Investigative Service.
 He retired from the Army Reserves in 2018 after serving as an information systems warrant officer for 16 years of active duty and nine years as a reservist.

-“With the onset of quantum computing and evolving threats, organizations need to start preparing for post-quantum cryptography, yet conventional cryptographic algorithms are not enough,” Jones said the press release in announcing his move.
+“With the onset of quantum computing and evolving threats, organizations need to start preparing for post-quantum cryptography, yet conventional cryptographic algorithms are not enough,” Jones said in the press release in announcing his move.

 “As the pioneer in cryptographic agility, QuSecure is providing organizations with the most advanced protection so that they can see their vulnerabilities and protect against threats,” he added.
 “I am excited to join the team and look forward to expanding our footprint as we help organizations maintain cryptographic hygiene at scale.”